SIFoCC exists for three reasons:

 - A working party on how best practice might be identified and litigation made more efficient.

-- A structure for judges of the commercial court of a number of developing countries to be able to spend short periods of time together as observers in the commercial court of another SIFoCC country.
+- A structure for judges of the commercial court of a number of developing jurisdictions to be able to spend short periods of time together as observers in the commercial court of another SIFoCC country.

 - Practical arrangements for liaison with arbitral bodies to identify and resolve areas of difficulty.
 Read the report of the 1st SIFoCC Meeting here.

 Membership of SIFoCC involves access to a unique international network of judges: